 Black Ops Cold War Operation Red Circus | Black Ops Cold War ending | Black Ops Cold War zombies | Black Ops Cold War Dark Ops | Black Ops Cold War best guns | Kill or rescue the Black Ops Cold War operative Lucas Richter

-Where to find the Call of Duty: Black Ops Cold War Operation Chaos evidence
+Where to find the Black Ops Cold War Operation Chaos evidence

-There are three pieces of evidence you'll need to find that will help you decrypt the floppy disc, and they're scattered throughout three different missions.
-Here are the three pieces of evidence and where to find them.
+There are three pieces of evidence to find that will help you decrypt the Cold War floppy disc, scattered throughout three different missions.
+Here's where to find them: